jjalcaraz-upct/network-slicing/README.md

 ## Licensing information

-This code is released under MIT lisence.
+This code is released under the MIT lisence.